RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 ```
 In the example above, we define the base frame of the MTMR using the ISI convention, i.e. the origin is just in the middle of the eye piece of the stereo display (`"HSRV"`), the Z axis is aligned with the display depth (hence the 30 degrees rotation) and shifted to the right (translation by -0.180 in X).

-For a moving frame, the `base-frame` is retrieve in runtime using a cisst/SAW component and interface.
+For a moving frame, the `base-frame` is retrieved in runtime using a cisst/SAW component and interface.
 Therefore it requires two fields:
   * `"component"`: name of the component providing the base frame
   * `"interface"`: name of the provided interface with the command to retrieve the base frame
 ```json